SpaiR/imgui-java/README.md

   Node Editor using ImGui.
 (A bit more complex than ImNodes, but has more features.)

 ## Freetype
 By default, Dear ImGui uses stb-truetype to render fonts.
 Yet there is an option to use FreeType font renderer.
-Read [imgui_freetype](https://github.com/ocornut/imgui/tree/256594575d95d56dda616c544c509740e74906b4/misc/freetype) to get more info.
+Go th the [imgui_freetype](https://github.com/ocornut/imgui/tree/256594575d95d56dda616c544c509740e74906b4/misc/freetype) to read about the difference.
 Binding has this option too.
+Freetype especially useful when you use custom font with small (~<16px) size.
+If you use the default font or a large font, stb will be fine for you.

 There are two types of precompiled binaries: 1. with stb (the default one) 2. with freetype.
 You can decide by yourself, which kind of libraries for any system you want to use.

-Take a not, that for Linux and Mac users using of freetype will add additional dependency to the `libfreetype` itself.
+Take a not, that for Linux and Mac users using of freetype will add an additional dependency to the `libfreetype` itself.
-This is not the case for Windows users, since `dll` files are compiled fully statically and already include freetype in themselves.
+This is not the case for Windows users, since `dll` binaries are compiled fully statically and already include freetype in themselves.

-**For fully portable application** use default libraries.
-You can still use freetype binaries for Windows builds without worry.
+**For fully portable application** use default binaries.<br>
+You can still use freetype binaries for Windows builds without worry though.

-**For better fonts** use freetype libraries.
+**For better fonts** use freetype binaries.<br>
 Don't forget to make clear for your Linux/Mac users, that they will need to install freetype on their systems as well.

 ### How To Use
 - Maven/Gradle:<br>